Some of us love it, some of us hate it. In this article, we asked several women to reflect on their work-from-home experiences.

 Especially if you’re married with children, flexibility is key to achieving a good work-from-home routine.
 Ironically, that might mean not being able to stick to the 9-to-5 kind of day you are used to.

 T, who works as a teacher, prepares and records her lessons late at night while her young son is asleep.
-Her flexible schedule allows her to monitor her son while her husband also works from home in the day.
-The couple take turns watching their son when either of them have virtual meetings or calls.
+Her flexible schedule allows her to monitor her son while her husband also works from home during the day.
+The couple take turns watching their son when either of them has virtual meetings or calls.

 Reflection #2: Human interaction is more important than we realise

-“While we could still progress with various projects, other aspects of our work that relied on human interaction such as counselling and intervention were replaced with alternatives that honestly do not compare.”
+“While we could still progress with various projects, other aspects of our work that relied on human interaction such as counselling and intervention were replaced with alternatives that honestly do not compare.”— Q, social worker

 You might have felt lonely working from home in the last two months.
 Maybe you’ve sensed that some of your relationships have evolved (for better or worse) with the physical distance.
 For many of these women, not interacting with their colleagues like before has affected their cohesion as a team.
 Aside from colleagues, clients too, in some industries, are severely impacted.